Building trust

 Deployment and monitoring

-Trust does not end at certification.
-We design the post-market plan: user training, local calibration, drift detection, quality control, and feedback loops that keep the device safe and effective in routine use.
+The post-market plan: user training, local calibration, drift detection, quality control, and feedback loops that keep the device safe and effective in routine use.

 1. 01